Critically Endangered Turtles That Might Disappear Forever

 Pyxis arachnoides (Common Spider Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Pyxis arachnoides, or the common spider tortoise, is a small and striking tortoise species native to Madagascar.
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Pyxis arachnoides, or the common spider tortoise, is a small and striking tortoise species native to Madagascar.
 It gets its name from the web-like pattern on its shell, which looks like a spider’s web.
-This tortoise is critically endangered and found only in limited areas of…
+This…

 -